Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/follow-bot-protection.md

 ![follow-bot-protection-events2.png](/extensions/follow-bot-protection/images/follow-bot-protection-events2.png)

-Press test and a file will be created with a few bot names (all “hoss” variants).
+Press test and a file will be created with a few bot names (all ï¿½hossï¿½ variants).

 ## Adding bot names with command
 Add a `Command` called `!addbot` tied to the `Action` `BotCheckAdd` set to `Start` and set `Group Permissions` to `Moderators`.